 LTFT training: the TPD perspective by Dr Libby Duff

 LTFT training and the role of the RCoA by Dr Caroline Evans

 Rotas, pay and returning to work by Dr Elizabeth Boucher

 Return to work course by Dr Gemma Phillips

 Returning to clinical anaesthesia following a period of absence e.g. maternity leave, prolonged sick leave or out-of-programme research/experience can be particularly stressful.
 The School has supported the development of a number of measures to make the process as seamless and supportive as possible.
 It is essential that trainees meet with their ES prior to embarking on a prolonged period of leave to discuss plans for staying in touch.
 Use of KIT days, attending a 'Return to Work' study day and setting a target date for meeting the designated return to work advisor before the actual return to clinical duties to go through an educational checklist are areas that would be discussed.

 Please contact Gemma Phillips for details of the next RTW Course - email@example.com

-Further information and support when returning to work can be found within the documents below:
+Further information on LTFT training and support when returning to work can be found within the documents below: